MicrosoftDocs/windows-dev-docs/hub/nodejs/databases.md

 ms.date: 09/19/2019
 ---

-# Get started connecting Node.js apps to a database
+# Get started using MongoDB or PostgreSQL with Node.js on Windows

 Node.js applications often need to persist data, which can happen through files, local storage, cloud services or databases.
 This step-by-step guide will help you get started connecting your Node.js app to a database.
 We chose to focus on two popular options: MongoDB and PostgreSQL.